 Tamarindo Hotels

-- Hotel Mar Rey is a nice budget to mid range hotel right in the middle of town.
+- Hotel Mar Rey: budget to mid range hotel right in the middle of town.

-- Wyndham Tamarindo – This hilltop hotel has a fantastic view of the beach and an amazing infinity pool.
-More high end.
+- Wyndham Tamarindo: This hilltop hotel has a fantastic view of the beach and an amazing infinity pool.
+About a 15 walk to town.

 - The Beach Bungalows: Cute bungalows in the back part of town but just a 10 minute walk to downtown and 15 minutes to the beach.
 Lush gardens and is gated.

-- If you want a resort, check out the JW Marriott Guanacaste Resort & Spa (25 minutes away) or the all inclusive Occidental Langosta.
+- JW Marriott Guanacaste Resort & Spa (25 minutes away) or the all inclusive Occidental Langosta.

-- A new vegan hotel has opened in Tamarindo called Mother Earth Vegan Hotel.
+- There is a vegan hotel in Tamarindo called Mother Earth Vegan Hotel.

 Tamarindo Restaurants